 Address: Prinzregentenplatz 12, 81675 Munich

-Dachau Palace
+Dachau Castle

 Address: Kurfürst-Max-Emanuel-Platz 2, 85221 Dachau

-Orchestra in Munich
+Orchestras in Munich

-Munich Philharmonic Orchestra
+Munich Philharmonic

 Bavarian State Orchestra